Adele Carpenter

 It’s an age-old story.
 Dev meets legacy code base.
 Dev gets frustrated.
 Dev embarks on rewrite.
 Company spends money.
 Rewrite fails.
 Legacy stays in production.

 Ask most senior developers and they will tell you that a rewrite is rarely a good idea.
 And they’re right.
-But under what circumstances is a rewrite actually the best path forward?
+But under what circumstances is rewriting or porting an application actually the best path forward?

 I faced this question with my team in a recent customer project.
 We were responsible for running and maintaining a service written by an academic in C++.
 The only problem?
 We are neither academics nor C++ developers.
 With the customer keen to add features to the ageing service, we asked ourselves, do we dare to rewrite?